huggingface/transformers/docs/source/zh/model_doc/detr.md

 the encoder, they are added to the input of each attention layer.
 Each object query will look for a particular object in the image.
 The decoder updates these embeddings through multiple self-attention and encoder-decoder attention layers to output `decoder_hidden_states` of the same shape: `(batch_size, num_queries, d_model)`.
-Next, two heads are added on top for object detection: a linear layer for classifying each object query into one of the objects or "no object", and a MLP to predict bounding boxes for each query.
+Next, two heads are added on top for object detection: a linear layer for classifying each object query into one of the objects or " no object ", and a MLP to predict bounding boxes for each query.

 The model is trained using a **bipartite matching loss**: so what we actually do is compare the predicted classes + bounding boxes of each of the N = 100 object queries to the ground truth annotations, padded up to the same length N